Skip to content

 Generating code from external schemas in JARs

 You can also specify external dependencies containing schemas to use for generation by declaring it as a dependency in the dgsCodegen configuration.
-The plugin will scan all .graphql and .graphqls files under META-INF folders and generate those classes under the build/generated directory.
+The plugin will scan all .graphql and .graphqls files and generate those classes under the build/generated directory.
 This is useful if you have external dependencies containing some shared types that you want to add to your schema for code generation.
 Not that this does NOT affect your project's schema, and is only for code generation.

 dependencies {